block-foundation/index-decentralized-applications/README.md

 * [Galacteek](https://gitlab.com/galacteek/galacteek): A platform for browser and decentralized applications (dapps) for the distributed web.

+### Search Engine

+* [YaCy](https://yacy.net/): YaCy is a free search engine based on the principles of peer-to-peer networks.
+It's a distributed platform.

 ### Websites

 * [Neocities](https://neocities.org): Provides decentralized websites in the style of Geocities.
+* [ZeroNet](https://zeronet.io/): ZeroNet offers open, free, and uncensorable websites, employing Bitcoin cryptography and the BitTorrent network.
+There are no hosting costs, it's always accessible, and censorship is impossible.
+It includes communities with auditable moderation and mod elections.

 ### Commerce